lsst/rsp_lsst_io/docs/contributing/index.rst

 If you spot an issue with the documentation, the best thing to do is `raise a GitHub issue in the github.com/lsst/rsp_lsst_io repo <https://github.com/lsst/rsp_lsst_io/issues/new>`__.
 Include any relevant URLs with your issue description.

-If you need help with the Rubin Science Platform itself reach out on one of support channels, see :doc:`/support/index`.
+If you need help with the Rubin Science Platform itself, reach out on one of the support channels.
+See :doc:`/support/index`.

 .. _contributing-pr: